a)plan coaching

 2. Diversified Coaching Mediums: Text, Audio, and Video

-Building off the above section, the new wave of leadership coaching can support a high frequency model largely thanks to a diversified coaching tool kit.
+While traditional coaching relied heavily on in-person mentoring sessions, this is no longer the case.
+The new wave of leadership coaching can support a high-frequency leadership training model largely thanks to a diversified coaching toolkit.

 Through the a)plan coaching app, users have the freedom to interact with their coaches via text, audio, and video mediums.
-Whereas traditional coaching relied heavily on in-person sessions, this is no longer the case.
 In fact, virtual coaching has become one of the go-to tools for organizations hoping to achieve cultural transformations and improved employee morale.

 3. Accessibility: Lower Overhead, Better Pricing, Wider Reach